COLUMN-Bakken oil producers need $55 to keep production steady: Kemp

 Helms’ projections confirm North Dakota’s oil output will start to fall by the end of the year unless prices rise from their current very depressed level.

-Wellhead prices of $40 are not sustainable in anything other than the very short term.
-(Editing by William Hardy and Dale Hudson)
+Prices of $48 WTI and $32 Bakken are not sustainable in anything other than the very short term.
+(Editing by William Hardy)